lclh813/Time_Series_Analysis/README.md

 - Tool: ```ACF``` ```PACF```
   - ***ACF:***
     - Stands for ***Autocorrelation Function.***
+    - It allows us to incorporate the effect of past values into our model.
+    - Intuitively, this would be similar to stating that it is likely to be warm tomorrow if it has been warm the past 3 days.
   - ***PACF*** stands for ***Partial Autocorrelation Function.***
   - If the sample ***ACF*** decays very ***slowly*** and the sample ***PACF*** cuts off after ***lag 1***, then it indicates that differencing is needed.